How to Become a Family Mediator

 Requirements for Established Family Mediators

-Established Mediators are those who have an established family mediation practice from well before the formal training courses and internships became available, and have had their family mediation practice for a minimum of 10 years.
-Click below to view the AccFM Requirements for established mediators Established Family Mediator Requirements
+Established Mediators are those who have an established family mediation practice from well before the formal training requirements became available, and have had their family mediation practice for a minimum of ten years.
+Click here to view the Established Family Mediator Requirements

 New beginnings.
 Start here.